magento/devdocs/src/guides/v2.3/config-guide/prod/config-reference-var-name.md

 ## How to use environment variables

 Set configuration values as variables using PHP's [`$_ENV`](http://php.net/manual/en/reserved.variables.environment.php) associate array.
-You can set the values in any PHP script that runs when Magento runs, such as `index.php`.
+You can set the values in any PHP script that runs when Magento runs.

+{%
+include note.html
+type='warning'
+content='

+Be aware that setting configuration values in `index.php` or `pub/index.php` does not always work as expected since different application entry points are used depending on your web server configuration.
+To ensure your directives always execute regardless of the application entry point, place your $_ENV directives in `app/bootstrap.php` since this file loads as part of the Magento architecture.

 An example of setting two values follows: